ROCm/HIP/README.md

 New projects can be developed directly in the portable HIP C++ language and can run on either NVIDIA or AMD platforms.
 Additionally, HIP provides porting tools which make it easy to port existing CUDA codes to the HIP layer, with no loss of performance as compared to the original CUDA application.
 HIP is not intended to be a drop-in replacement for CUDA, and developers should expect to do some manual coding and performance tuning work to complete the port.

+## DISCLAIMER

+The information contained herein is for informational purposes only, and is subject to change without notice.
+In addition, any stated support is planned and is also subject to change.
+While every precaution has been taken in the preparation of this document, it may contain technical inaccuracies, omissions and typographical errors, and AMD is under no obligation to update or otherwise correct this information.
+Advanced Micro Devices, Inc. makes no representations or warranties with respect to the accuracy or completeness of the contents of this document, and assumes no liability of any kind, including the implied warranties of noninfringement, merchantability or fitness for particular purposes, with respect to the operation or use of AMD hardware, software or other products described herein.
+No license, including implied or arising by estoppel, to any intellectual property rights is granted by this document.
+Terms and limitations applicable to the purchase or use of AMD’s products are as set forth in a signed agreement between the parties or in AMD's Standard Terms and Conditions of Sale.

+© 2020 Advanced Micro Devices, Inc. All Rights Reserved.

 ## Repository branches:

 The HIP repository maintains several branches.
 The branches that are of importance are: